 All grades and credits are recorded on the student’s transcript.
-If a course is repeated, only the last grade is computed in the GPA and used for graduation requirements.
-If the last grade is a “W” or “UF” it will not replace a previous quality point grade.
+If a course is repeated, only the highest grade is computed in the GPA and used for graduation requirements.
 Only courses repeated at Onondaga Community College will affect a student’s index.

 The following conditions apply to the NUR, RPD, SGT, and PTA programs:

 In consultation with the student, the instructor may assign a grade of Incomplete “I”.
 An Incomplete is assigned only when a student has not completed a major assignment or examination.
-The instructor notifies the Registrar's Office that the grade of Incomplete is to be assigned.
+The instructor notifies the Office of Registration and Records that the grade of Incomplete is to be assigned.
 The reason for the Incomplete and the plan for its removal will be specified.
 A student may not remove an Incomplete through unofficial participation in the major portion of any subsequent offering of the same course.
 Participation in the same course with another instructor is not valid for removal of an incomplete.
 Course requirements must be completed before the end of the next regular semester (fall or spring) or the “I” becomes an “F”.
-An instructor may extend this deadline for one additional regular semester through written notification to the Registrar's Office.
+An instructor may extend this deadline for one additional regular semester through written notification to the Office of Registration and Records.

 A class standing grade may be requested by a student in the event of serious illness or other extenuating circumstance which prevents completion of the course.
 The class standing grade can be awarded only after the instructor certifies completion of 75% of the required course content, and upon approval of the Department Chairperson.
 No class standing grade may be higher than a “C”, with a lower grade being recorded if the student has not earned a “C”.
 The student’s permanent record will indicate that the grade represents class standing

-After a grade is recorded by the Registrar's Office, a faculty member may request that the grade be changed.
-This request must be submitted to the Registrar's Office on an official Grade Change Form during the following semester.
+After a grade is recorded by the Office of Registration and Records, a faculty member may request that the grade be changed.
+This request must be submitted to the Office of Registration and Records on an official Grade Change Form during the following semester.
 Grade changes for reasons other than computational or clerical error are subject to the approval of the Scholastic Standards Committee.

 Onondaga Community College